gajgeospatial/OpenSceneGraph-3.7.0/README.md

 Once this completes an XCode project will have been generated in the osg root folder.
 Open the generated Xcode project, select the example_osgViewerIPhone target.
 In 'General' tab set a development team.

 Once this is done you should be able to build and deploy the `example_osgViewerIPhone` target on your device.

+Note this repository contains modifications allowing the current osgEarth capabity to load CDB.
+This requires modifications to the OpenFlight plugin, archive access, as well as the cdbGlobals library.
+The zip plugin in this directory uses libzip which at some point was incorporated by osg and then later removed.
+The zip plugin contains modifications to allow it to process data from geoPackage files working with the cdbGlobals library.